 top of page

-What Does an InSAR Company Do?
+The Work of an InSAR Company

 An Interferometric Synthetic Aperture Radar (InSAR) company specialises in using satellite technology to monitor ground deformation with millimetre-level precision.
 These companies provide crucial insights to industries such as infrastructure management, mining, energy, and environmental protection.
 Let’s look at the main activities of an InSAR company.
 We will see how they change raw satellite data into useful information.